Missouri Southern accepts courses for transfer from schools that are accredited by the following six regional accreditation agencies:

 Course Credit for Military Service & Schooling

-Military Service students who have completed a minimum of one year of active military service may be granted credit to meet the KINE 103 requirements of the general education curriculum.
+Military Service students who have completed a minimum of one year of active military service may be granted credit to meet the KINE 101 and 103 requirements of the general education curriculum.
 These requirements will be satisfied if the DD214 form is submitted to the Missouri Southern Registrar's Office.
 Credit may also be granted for specific military schooling as recommended by the American Council of Education.
 The credit granted will be based on applicability and will carry the grade of 'CR'.
 The veteran must present documentation designating the military course, date and site of the course.
 Military transcripts can be ordered from the following websites:

 Air Force: Community College of the Air Force